Gladiator II: Filming

+Part of the film were shot at Fort Ricasoli in Malta.

 Production was expected to begin in May 2023, with Ouarzazate, Morocco set as a filming location.
 Set construction began in the city in April.
 Filming began in June 2023 with additional filming locations planned for Malta, which stood-in for ancient Rome, and the United Kingdom over the following four months, with a few early sequences being shot in Morocco before flying to Malta to shoot the rest of the film.
 Mescal felt some nerves over shooting in the assembled Colosseum and shooting scenes with Washington.
 Scott purposely took Mescal to the Colosseum set so he could familiarize himself with it, as Mescal had not done any big studio movies before.
 An accident involving fire during filming on June 7 injured six crew members.
 Filming was suspended in July due to the 2023 Hollywood labor disputes.
 For a fight sequence, a rhinoceros was created via 3D printing controlled by radio remote, but filming the scene took two or three days and affected Mescal's physicality due to the temperature.
 Filming resumed on December 4 in Malta, and wrapped on January 17, 2024.
 Filming also took place on the South Downs at Devil's Dyke, Sussex in June 2024.